 However, as the use of SIM cards has expanded to include connected devices beyond cell phones, the way these tiny plastic chips are activated has been slow to catch up.
 We offer an Extrovert line of 4G LTE connected systems in part as a way for our clients to avoid some of the more fringe activation methods that have grown out of the increased need for mobile network connectivity.

 Over the last few years we’ve heard stories of users being banned from carrier networks due to active SIM use in non-certified equipment.
 Some third party vendors, and even major hardware providers, have at times gone as far as to recommend that users activate their SIM cards in their cell phones and then transfer the active card into their end device, like an IPC in an automotive application.
 Unfortunately, all it takes is for the carrier to audit the devices connected to their network to discover that an unapproved PC or other system is in use.
 Network access can then be revoked and the user can be subject to fines from both the carrier and PTCRB governing body.

-Activating Your 4G LTE SIM Card
+Activate Your 4G LTE SIM Card

 A Note About IoT Data Plans

 It’s important to keep in mind that the data needs of embedded IoT systems can be very different from the average cellular device.
 You’ll want to have a clear idea of how much data your systems use to make sure your service plan offers adequate access.
 Most carriers off a number of data plans specifically tailored to the needs of IoT users that package data tiers with SIM cards.
 Depending on your situation these type of IoT plans may be a great option.
 However, you should be sure to have a full understanding of just how much data you’ll need to avoid any overage fees.